mcti2dcoronado/terraform-firestore-project/README.md

+# README
 # terraform-firestore-project
-Add a firestore database into a project
+Create a firestore native database into a project